RecycleIthacasBicycles/staff-manual/README.md

 ----

->    Balance putting-the-tools-in-participants'-hands with instructing them
+>    Balance putting-the-tools-in-participants' hands with instructing them
 >    about how to do repairs.
 In open shop, for an inexperienced participant the first repair of a specific component should be performed as a demonstration by the